Friday, December 29, 2006

 The BEST read-aloud book!

 P.S.
-I first learned about this book in an early edition of Jim Trelease's Read-Aloud Handbook-an essential resource for parents and teachers.
+I first learned about this book in an early edition of Jim Trelease's Read-Aloud Handbook

 Wednesday, November 29, 2006